waikato-datamining/pytorch/huggingface_transformers/4.31.0_cuda11.7_falcontune_20230618/README.md

 ## Scripts

-* `falcontune finetune` - for finetuning a falcon model
+* `falcontune finetune` - for fine-tuning a falcon model
-* `falcontune generate` - for using a flacon model
+* `falcontune generate` - for using a falcon model

 ## Examples